kazgar/crisis_related_tweets_analysis/README.md

 ### Processing the Data

-To process raw datasets and prepare them for training, run the `notebooks/data_processing.ipynb` notebook.
+To process raw datasets and prepare them for training, run: `notebooks/data_processing.ipynb`.

 ---